cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 4. Ensure `#loginError` stays within the panel without overflow.
 5. Confirm no hover sheen/particles/ripples/animations on login; confirm they still work inside `#userPortal`.

-### Visual Regression / Portal (2025-08-10)
-- Hotfix applied in `styles/user-portal-theme.css` to:
-  - Remove phantom white box on the left of the login screen by hiding `.login-background` and `.floating-*` within `.login-screen` and forcing a single centered card.
-  - Normalize login typography to dark text on light background.
-  - Fix white-on-white content in Profile tab by enforcing dark `.value` text and muted `.label` plus light dividers.
-- Manual check:
-  1. Open `user-portal.html` and view the login screen.
-  2. Verify: no left-side white box; the panel is centered; text is readable.
-  3. Sign in and open `#profile` → `Profile Information` card shows values in dark text; labels are muted; hover state uses light gray.

-### Dev Login Fallback (2025-08-10)
-- Added optional dev bypass for login in `user-portal.html`:
-  - Enable via `?dev=1` or `?devLogin=1` in URL, or set `localStorage.DEV_LOGIN = '1'`.
-  - Currently allowlisted: `codylcochran89@gmail.com` with password `user1234`.
-  - On Firebase error, bypass verifies email/password against a small allowlist, loads user from `/api/users`, and calls `showUserPortal()`.
-- How to test:
-  1. Open `user-portal.html?dev=1`.
-  2. Log in with the allowlisted credentials.
-  3. Verify the portal loads and name populates.

-### Stability Hotfix (2025-08-10)
-- Null-safe guard added in `user-portal.html` when matching the current user after refresh to prevent `Cannot read properties of null (reading 'email')` when API returns null entries or missing emails.
-- Merge step for uploaded contracts now skips users without an email and filters contracts defensively.
-- Expected console: no TypeError at lines ~1850; warnings may show for skipped users.

-### Welcome Name Render Robustness (2025-08-10)
-- File: `user-portal.html`
-- Change: Hardened `updateWelcomeName()` to be idempotent and wait for both the DOM element and user data.
-Uses a MutationObserver plus rAF polling, a single 5s readiness window, and avoids duplicate observers/warnings.
-- Reason: Avoid recurring `⚠️ userName element not found in DOM after retries` when layout/content renders asynchronously.
-- How to test:
-  1. Sign in to the user portal normally (or use `?dev=1`).
-  2. Open console; expect to see the user authenticated messages and no repeating warning about `userName` missing.
-  3. Verify the dashboard header shows your name in `Welcome back, <name>!`.
-  4. Navigate between tabs; the name should remain populated without warnings.

 ---

 ## User Portal Authentication Update (2025-01-10)